AbuTalha3/hello-rails-react/README.md

 # 📖 Hello Rails React App <a name="about-project"></a>

-In this web application i have implemented a connection between a Ruby on Rails back-end and React front-end in one app..
+In this web application i have implemented a connection between a Ruby on Rails back-end and React front-end in one app as per the given instructions..

 ## 🛠 Built With <a name="built-with"></a>